-Don’t get me wrong, you’ll need to make sure your pooch gets exercise – no matter which breed you adopt.
-If you think lazy dog breeds are lazy 100% of the time, you’re sadly mistaken.
-Even the laziest dog will still require daily walks and play time.
+If you think lazy dog breeds are lying around one hundred percent of the time, unfortunately, you'll be mistaken.
+Even the laziest dog will still require daily walks and playtime.

 4. Bichon Frise

 Obedience training is a breeze with these pups, but some have a hard time with house training.

 Bichons will get short bursts of energy followed by a very long nap.
 This is one of the lazy dog breeds that will require a few short walks during the day.

 They'll burn their energy while outside and then come in and curl up on the couch with you.